-Szuka, our 100 pound Komondor, spends quite a bit of time at my parents’ place and I feel guilty about admitting this, but she’s been eating and drinking out of plastic food containers there for years.
-They were purchased new for storing her food, so they’re food safe, but they slide around on the floor and as a result she makes a huge mess.
+I was so happy with the easy DIY dog bowl stand with hairpin legs we made for Szuka that I recently made a second one for her to use at my Mom’s place.
+She often visits with my Mom often and I feel guilty about admitting this, but she’s been eating and drinking out of (food safe) plastic containers there for years.
+They slide around on the floor, which frustrates her, and she always makes a huge mess, which frustrates us.
 When method challenged me to tackle any messy DIY project I wanted, I knew just what I wanted to make!
-I decided that with my Mom’s budget-friendly pink, gold & grey kitchen makeover nearly complete (photos soon!), it was high time I made my Szuka-Sweetie a raised dog bowl stand to use there.
+With my Mom’s budget-friendly pink, gold & grey kitchen makeover nearly complete, it was high time I made my Szuka-Sweetie a raised dog bowl stand to use there.

-I don’t know who is more jazzed: my Mom or Szuka!
-Want to make your own DIY dog bowl stand?
+I don’t know who is more jazzed by this DIY dog bowl stand with hairpin legs: my Mom or Szuka!
+Want to learn how to make your own easy DIY dog bowl stand with hairpin legs?
 It’s deceptively easy, although you’ll need a few tools.
 (Some lumber yards, however, will make cuts like this for you for a small fee, as long as you provide the exact measurements).

 - Four Hairpin Legs (or other furniture legs designed for foot stools/side tables**)